NetherlandsForensicInstitute/demeuk/README.md

 Demeuk is a simple tool to clean up corpora (like dictionaries) or any dataset containing plain text strings.
-Example use cases are: cleaning up language dictionaries, password sets (like for example RockYou) or any file containing plain text strings.
+Example use cases are: cleaning up language dictionaries, password sets (like for example RockYou) or any file / stdin containing plain text strings.

 In those corpora you'll find encoding mistakes that have been made, or you want to remove some parts of a line.
 Instead of creating a huge bash oneliner you can use demeuk to do all your cleaning.